unixtux/aiotgm/README.md

         await bot.send_message(message.chat.id, 'welcome')
     except (TimeoutError, TelegramError):
         # Two errors can be raised in requests.
-        # - TimeoutError if a response is
+        # - TimeoutError if a response
-        #   not returned after 5 minutes.
+        #   is not returned in 5 minutes.
         # - TelegramError if a response is
         #   returned but got a bad status code.